tylerhoadley/apache2-php5/README.md

-# apache2 on debian:latest with php5 libs
+# apache2 on debian:jessie with php5 libs